 - 1/4 cup chopped fresh oregano

-- 10 grams cracked black pepper
+- 10 grams cracked black pepper, about a tablespoon

-- 50 grams minced fresh garlic
+- 5 cloves minced fresh garlic

 - 10 grams fennel seed